 When it comes down to the amount of time you will need to caramelize your onions, it’s good to remember it’s not a five-minute process.
 The deep flavors you are after only come with time.

 With cooking, your onions will change to transparent, then golden, and finally develop a caramelized color and taste.
-Typically, this process can take anywhere from 30-60 minutes, depending on the heat of your pan and the number of onions.
+Typically, this process can take anywhere from 30-60 minutes, depending on the heat of your pan and the number and type of onions.

 If you’re not patient enough, your onions won’t turn brown.
 They may turn a faint golden-brown color but not the deep caramelized brown your aiming for.

 The top tip regarding how long caramelized onions take is: to be patient.
 Don’t try and speed up the process as it is a long and delicate process to caramelize onions.

 How High Should The Heat Be To Caramelize Onions?

 Start with a medium-high heat to add some color to the onions but then reduce the heat to medium-low.
 This prevents the onions from burning in the later phases but continues caramelization.

 Technically, caramelization only happens at temperatures 310F/155C or higher.
 This is a fairly low and slow process.
 It’s important to bring your onions to 310F/155C, then keep them at this temperature and not go too high because they might burn.

 The secret is your onions must be on a low enough heat for a long enough time to release their natural sugars.
 Medium heat, together with the natural sugars from the onions, will give you that caramelized brown.